2juicy/react-video-feed/README.md

 - Infinite scrolling to load more videos as the user scrolls down.
 - Copy to clipboard feature can be achieved easily with React library.
-- Make video player responsive with mobile devices.
+- [x] Showing video controlls causes extra spacing to the right, look for a fix.